riffomonas/2020_RR_R25/protections.md

 # Protections for Human Subjects

 This research is exempt under Category 2: “(2) Research involving the use of educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures or observation of public behavior”.
+We will submit a protocol to the University of Michigan IRB describing our evaluation plan to confirm this exemption.

 \
 \